abdulwaheed76/practices/README.md

 # Terminologies:

-1. SM: Scheduled meeting.
+1. **SM**: Scheduled meeting.
-2. PR: github based pull request
+2. **PR**: github based pull request
+3. **MR**: Mini online room (room dedicated for meetings where few (but not all) are participants).
+4. **Main Room**: Main online room where all should be present all the time.
-3. Inform manager: via whatsapp text message, discord.
+5. **Inform manager**: via whatsapp text message, discord.
-4. Inform team: via zoom group text chat, google chat and voice.
+6. **Inform team**: via zoom group text chat, google chat and voice.
-5. PM tool: Project management tool that has tasks/ tickets in it.
+7. **PM tool**: Project management tool that has tasks/ tickets in it.
-6. CPP: commit, pull, push.
+8. **CPP**: commit, pull, push.
 Commit locally, pull from SO, push to your own origin in exactly this sequence.
-7. Own origin/your origin/ `OO`: When you make a fork of project from SO, it will create a project in your own github account.
+9. **Own origin/your origin/** `OO`: When you make a fork of project from SO, it will create a project in your own github account.
 That is your origin.
-8. Super origin / `SO`: master repositories with preceeding `ab159ab` in github git url.
+10. **Super origin** / `SO`: master repositories with preceeding `ab159ab` in github git url.
 The repository where you should make PRs and get your work merged.

 # Workflow